Escorted hiking trips or arctic voyages

 An island of vast proportions, Greenland is dominated by the world’s second largest icecap.
 Only a narrow coastal fringe of rugged mountains and intensely green valleys, remain ice free allowing a small and resilient community to live at the edge of the habitable world.

 Our collection of Greenland holidays let you explore this largely untouched land by hiking, helicopter, cruise or husky!
-From our exclusive Hiking in East Greenland tour with award-winning guide Cathy Harlow, to a Greenland Coastal Voyage, our itineraries have been designed to give a real taste of this epic and remote country.
+From our exclusive Hiking in East Greenland tour with award-winning guide Cathy Harlow, to a Greenland cruise holidays, our itineraries have been designed to give a real taste of this epic and remote country.
 Greenland is also ideal as an extension to an Iceland holiday.

 Popular Greenland Holidays